stevedonovan/Lake/doc/index.md

 If there's no explicit 'src', it is deduced from the output name.

 C++ is peculiar in that there is no 'canonical' file extension.
-In `lake`, my prejudice means that C++ files have a default '.cpp' extension, but tool makers cannot be too dogmatic.
+In Lake, my prejudice means that C++ files have a default '.cpp' extension, but tool makers cannot be too dogmatic.
 So if a C++ program uses '.cxx' then: